 What is French Onion Soup?

-The classic version of French onion soup includes several key ingredients:
+The classic version of French onion soup uses a few key ingredients:

-- Bread: A thick slice of crusty baguette or French bread serves as a foundation for the cheese, soaking up the savory soup.
+- Bread: Thick slice of crusty baguette or french bread soaks up the soup nicely

 Benefits of Making French Onion Soup in a Slow Cooker